cb-technologists/blog/content/posts/cicd_ha.md

 But if we go purely Kubernetes native, and we provide an architecture where every piece of the pipeline orchestration and execution is just a state declaration object that can be recovered automatically when something goes down, then the HA and resilient experience is event better.

  [Jenkins X](https://jenkins-x.io) takes these concepts and all the previous mentioned best practices of scalability and resilience.
 Everything is about Kubernetes native objects definitions (based on [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)), which are resilient by nature from Kubernetes.
 No need to think about decoupled pipelines, infrastructure replication, or recovering scenarios.
 It is already out of the box from its solution architecture design.
-If you deploy your Kubernetes platform with some [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) configurations like Cloud cross-region availability, autoscaling pools and backup features (I think [Velero](https://velero.io/) is an interesting solution for K8s backup), it is practically impossible to completely loss the service for your CI/CD pipelines (except the case the World is ending...).
+If you deploy your Kubernetes platform with some [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) configurations like Cloud cross-region availability, autoscaling pools and backup features (I think [Velero](https://velero.io/) is an interesting solution for K8s backup), it is practically impossible to completely lose the service for your CI/CD pipelines (except the case the World is ending...).

 As an example, in the image below we can see that a pipeline execution on a default Jenkins X deployment recovered just in 30 seconds to continue running after a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) failure simulation.
 Nothing needed to be done in terms of deployment or pipeline definition.
 It is just its native behavior.